Skip to main content

 2 mentions Positive Neutral Negative

-The game's atmosphere is characterized by raw, brutalist music that enhances the experience, complemented by diverse environments and level designs.
-The crowd control dynamic adds an engaging layer, setting it apart from typical retro beat-em-ups.
+The game's atmosphere is characterized by raw, brutalist music and diverse environments, enhancing the overall experience.
+The unique crowd control dynamic further elevates the gameplay, setting it apart from typical retro beat-em-ups.

 • “The music is raw, brutalist, and atmospheric.
 There's a variety of environments and level designs, and the crowd control dynamic makes the game more interesting than your standard retro beat-em-up.”